Coving Fitters Street

 The task of installing coving falls to skilled tradesmen like carpenters, plasterers or painters and decorators.
 Plasterers, with their mastery of decorative moldings, expertly shape and attach plaster or gypsum-based coving strips to the wall-ceiling junction, ensuring a smooth and seamless finish.
 Carpenters, particularly skilled in woodworking, meticulously measure, cut, and fit wooden coving pieces to create elegant and intricate designs.
 Both plasterers and carpenters take pride in ensuring that coving not only enhances the room's aesthetics but also conceals imperfections, resulting in a cohesive and polished interior space.
 Painters and decorators, especially those experienced with duropolymer, polystyrene or polyurethane coving, can also handle the installation process effectively.

-Archways and Alcoves Street
+Bespoke Archways and Alcoves

 Bespoke Archways and Alcoves Street